*Actual Banff Plastic Surgery Patient

 The Right Patient

-Women may become more bothered by their labia after childbirth or with age, since there can be some stretching out of the tissues as a result of these events.
-We have also cared for younger women and even teenagers who were uncomfortable and self-conscious about their labia.
-If you are uncomfortable with the look of your labia or you are experiencing irritation and discomfort as a result of certain types of clothing or activities, labiaplasty may be the right choice for you.
+Some women become more bothered by the appearance of their labia after childbirth or with age, since there can be some stretching out of the tissues as a result of these events.
+We have also cared for younger women and even teenagers who are uncomfortable and self-conscious because they have developed larger labia.
+If you are unhappy with the look of your labia or you are experiencing irritation and discomfort as a result of certain types of clothing or activities, labiaplasty may be the right choice for you.

 The Right Reasons

-When women ask their gynecologists about troublesome labia, they are often told that it’s normal and they shouldn’t worry.
-Rest assured, it is a normal variation in most cases, but there are treatments that can help you feel more comfortable.
+When women ask their gynecologists about troublesome labia, they are often told that their anatomy is normal and they shouldn’t worry.
+It is indeed a normal variation in most cases — we see significant variations in anatomy from woman to woman, and none of them are inherently “bad” or unattractive.
+However, some women find that they are affected mentally and physically by having large or irregularly-shaped labia minora.
+If that is the case for you, a labiaplasty can help you feel more comfortable.

 The Right Time